luizperes/cantor/README.md

 let
-  numberSet = for all x subset of Z: x square = for all x in numberSet: x ^ 2 isEven = for all n in numberSet: (x % 2) = 0 thereIsANumberGreaterThan10 = there exists n in : n > 10
+  numberSet = for all x subset of Z: x square = for all x in numberSet: x ^ 2 allEven = for all n in numberSet: (x % 2) = 0 ifThereIsANumberGreaterThan10 = there exists n in numberSet: n > 10
 do
   square .
-  isEven .
+  allEven .
-  theresIsANumberGreaterThan10 .
+  ifTheresIsANumberGreaterThan10 .
   {2, 4, 6, 8, 10, 12}
 ```